 Trainees entering the Field Training and Evaluation Program will have completed a basic Police Academy certified by the State of Michigan.
 With the foundation established at the Police Academy, the trainees should be prepared to begin a second phase of their initial training -- the application of the academy experience to the role of a practicing police officer.
 This applied training will be under the direct supervision of a Field Training Officer (FTO).
 The trainee will assume the duties of a police officer and continue the learning process under real field conditions.
 The trainee’s performance must be monitored very closely during this period.
 Not only will the trainee be monitored for safety, but also to insure that standardization and equality of training is received.

-The seventeen-week program has been divided into phases.
+The sixteen-week program has been divided into phases.
 Each phase is a programmed length of time collated to a particular set of tasks that must be learned by each new officer.
 The tasks are ordered so that the trainee is exposed to the most basic and necessary tasks first.
 These tasks form the foundation upon which the trainee will build for the remainder of the program and into the subsequent years of service.
 As the trainee progresses through the program, the trainee will encounter increasingly more difficult tasks.
 Eventually, the trainee must be able to perform or be exposed to the majority of tasks necessary to assume the complex role of a police officer.